Ryan-OHanlon/Ryan-OHanlon/README.md

 - 👋 Hi, I’m @Ryan-OHanlon
 - 👀 I’m interested in learning how to become a web developer
-- 🌱 I’m currently learning HTML, CSS, Javascript, PHP, and MySQL
+- 🌱 I’m currently learning HTML, CSS, Javascript, Python, and MySQL
 - 💞️ I’m looking to build my portfolio
 - 📫 Reach out to me on LinkedIn